-- The percentage of reported underrepresented racial and ethnic groups grew 4.7 points between 2012 and 2020 to 16.4%. - The underrepresented racial and ethnic groups are American Indian or Alaska Native, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or other Pacific Islander, and two or more races.
-Like gender, we are updating our demographic categories for race/ethnicity to expand the selection options so that members have a more inclusive and accurate means of reporting.
+- The percentage of reported underrepresented racial and ethnic groups grew 5.37-points between 2012 and 2021 to 17%. - The underrepresented racial and ethnic groups are Middle East and North Africa (MENA), Asian, Black or African American, Hispanic/Latino, Indigenous American, and Other Race/Ethnicity.